guider23/Freedom/README.md

 ## Setting Up Your Own Server

 You'll need to set up your own WireGuard server on AWS, Linode, Google Cloud, or any VPS provider.
+(If my VM is down)

 **Quick steps:**
 1. Spin up a Linux server (Ubuntu recommended)